Zeta Andromedae: System

-Direct imaging

-The primary component of this binary system, Zeta Andromedae Aa, is one of the few stars who has been imaged directly using Doppler imaging and long-baseline infrared interferometry.
-With direct imaging we can recover additional information about this star.
+The primary component of this binary system, Zeta Andromedae Aa, is one of the few stars who has been resolved using Doppler imaging and long-baseline infrared interferometry.
+With resolved images astronomers can recover additional information about this star.

-Direct imaging also allowed observation of starspots (the analogue to sunspots), on this star, and their asymmetric distribution showed that the magnetic field of the star is generated by a mechanism different from the solar dynamo.
+Resolved images also allowed observation of starspots (the analogue to sunspots), on this star, and their asymmetric distribution showed that the magnetic field of the star is generated by a mechanism different from the solar dynamo.
 A Sun-like differential rotation of the star was observed instead.

 Visual companions

 The WDS notes three visual companions to the eclipsing binary (Aa and Ab, forming binary A).
 The parallax of the D star has been measured by Gaia proving its distance to be much greater than Zeta Andromedae, probably a distant red giant.
 The closest companion, B, is likewise a background object.
 The companion C at 97 " shares a common proper motion and a similar parallax.